d4n3sh/thedaneshproject/content/posts/2008-02-02-microsoft-wants-to-buy-yahoo.md

 ---
 ![][1]

 Google does it again.
-This time forcing Yahoo to consider Microsoft&#8217;s offer to acquire Yahoo for $44.6bn.
+This time forcing Yahoo to consider Microsoft's offer to acquire Yahoo for $44.6bn.

-Yahoo, Google&#8217;s main competitor has been struggling for the past years trying to compete with Google.
+Yahoo, Google's main competitor has been struggling for the past years trying to compete with Google.
 Yahoo needs to spend 300mil to revive itself based on the latest revenue forecast which may result in a 1000 staff lay off.

 Microsoft offered to buy Yahoo last year but was declined by Yahoo being confident it will recover.
 A year later Microsoft sees that window open again.<!--more-->